Quasimaps to quivers with potentials: Introduction

 \subsection{Acknowledgments}

 This work benefits from discussions and communications with many people, including Roman Bezrukavnikov, Sasha Garbali, Hiroshi Iritani, Johanna Knapp, Yinbang Lin, Hiraku Nakajima, Paul Norbury, Andrei Okounkov, Hyeonjun Park, Feng Qu, Yukinobu Toda, Yaping Yang, Zijun Zhou, Paul Zinn-Justin.
 We warmly thank Hyeonjun Park for several very helpful discussions on virtual pullbacks and shifted symplectic structures.
 We are grateful to Taro Kimura, Tasuki Kinjo, Yongbin Ruan, Pavel Safronov, and Yan Soibelman for insightful feedback on a preliminary draft of this paper.
+We thank the anonymous referee for carefully reading an earlier version of the paper and providing a list of errors and helpful comments.
 When preparing the present paper, we sadly learnt the passing of Professor Bumsig Kim, whose works have significantly influenced the present paper.
 We would like to express our admiration to his work and our regret not being able to know the man in person.

-Y.~C.~is partially supported by RIKEN Interdisciplinary Theoretical and Mathematical Sciences Program (iTHEMS), JSPS KAKENHI Grant Number JP19K23397 and Royal Society Newton International Fellowships Alumni 2021 and 2022.
+The work of Y.~C.~was partially supported by RIKEN Interdisciplinary Theoretical and Mathematical Sciences Program (iTHEMS), JSPS KAKENHI Grant Number JP19K23397 and Royal Society Newton International Fellowships Alumni 2021 and 2022.
 G.~Z.~is partially supported by the Australian Research Council via DE190101222 and DP210103081.